 According to numerous employee surveys, most people are at their least productive between 4 p.m. and 6 p.m.

 According to a University of Bristol study, people are more productive on days when they get some exercise at the start of the day.

 Why We Love Work Like a Dog Day

-Seriously, while we were compiling this piece, it dawned upon us: 'dogged' comes from dog and literally refers to dog-like qualities, such as persistence, determination, and grit.
+Seriously, while we were compiling this piece, it dawned on us that 'dogged' comes from dog.
+Dogged literally refers to possessing dog-like qualities, such as persistence, determination and grit.

 We hated walking long distances so we invented the wheel.
-We hated making things by hand so we invented industrial machines.
-Human history is full of examples where our brain has made onerous tasks easier, so fewer people have to work like a dog.
+We got tired of making things by hand so we invented industrial machines.
+Human history is full of examples where our brains have made tedious tasks easier so fewer people have to work like dogs.